department-of-veterans-affairs/va.gov-team/products/health-care/application/Transition hub/Transition Hub #2.md

 ## Roadmap

-**Past**
-- Locked MPI (name, SSN, DOB fields were previously editable) when logged in

 **Now**
-- Short form for 50% or greater service-connected disability
+- Improve UX of Household information section

 **Next**
+- Update address design to align with design system and add option for Veterans abroad address and homeless consideration
+- Redesign screener at application start for unauthenticated users

+**Future**
 - Short form for combat status Veterans
 - Evaluate if some questions can be removed for all applicants
-- Improve UX of Household information section
 - Facility selection redesign
-- Add Medicare claim number

-**Future**
 - Improve Military history section
-- Redesign screener at application start for unauthenticated users
-- Update address design to align with design system and add option for Veterans abroad address and homeless consideration
-- Notifications: In-progress reminders and Confirmation Email/text
+- Notifications: Confirmation Email/text
 - Multilingual